bilsiq/comp723-text-mining/report.md

 Since most machine learning models doesn't work with text directly we had to convert the data set to a vector to be able to process it.
-We used ``count vectorization``
+We used `count vectorization`

-This will count the number of the times a certain word have appeard in a document.
+This will count the number of the times a certain word have appeared in a document.
 After that it makes it as a feature.

 ### Machine learning process